Crows (manga)

 Takahashi wrote a one volume side story called Crows Gaiden: Katagiri Ken Monogatari which was published in 2014.

 A tribute manga called Crows Respect written by various authors was published by Akita Shoten in 2018.
 Two manga spin-offs were released in 2017 in Monthly Shonen Champion.
 The first titled Crows: Explode, written by Kōsuke Mukai, Rikiya Mizushima and Takashi Hasegawa and illustrated by Tatsuya Kanda, began on October 6; it finished on October 6, 2020.
 The second, Crows Gaiden: Housenka – The Beginning of Housen by Shūhei Saitō, about the beginning of Hōsen Academy, started on November 6.

 A beat-em-up game for the Sega Saturn titled Crows: The Battle Action was released in 1997, which was developed and published by Athena.

 An action-adventure video game by Bandai Namco Games for PlayStation 4 titled Crows: Burning Edge was released on October 27, 2016.
 It sold 9,574 units in its first week of release.

-The Worst manga has had over 46 million copies in circulation.